No image, no passion - why this liberal continues to stand up for Jesus

 but drive, ride it out, sing along

-I remain convinced that in both secular and religious liberal, left and progressive circles we need to recover our model (and it's a model which, thanks to Nietzsche, Heidegger, Vattimo, Caputo et. al. no longer needs to be under-girded by a traditional monotheistic metaphysics).
-The best simple way I can show you why is through an example drawn from my work in teaching people how to play jazz and, particularly, jazz-bass.
-One of my own role-models in this domain was Chuck Israels especially as I encountered him with the great trios led by the pianist Bill Evans between 1961 and 1966 (there's a video of this trio at the end of this post).
+As a British Unitarian and Free Christian minister I remain convinced that in both secular and religious liberal circles it is vitally important to rediscover the value and need to commit to a role model – especially to the human Jesus.
+The best way I can show you why I think this is the case is via an example drawn from my own work teaching people how to play jazz and, particularly, jazz-bass.
+Before I entered the ministry I worked professionally as a jazz bassist and today I still find time to continue to play, record and teach music.
+One of my own key role models when I was learning to play was Chuck Israels, especially his playing in the trios led by the pianist Bill Evans between 1961 and 1966.
 Israels’ summarises an experience many of us working in this field have had:

-Like Israels, every year a number of such students stand before me claiming to want to play jazz but who know absolutely nothing about the music or who claim to “love it all’ but who are unable to point to any specific example of the music.
-What is going on?
-Well, despite the obvious negative aspect of this, Israels believes (and I agree with him) that the student is in fact motivated by something very worthwhile, namely, the ‘idea of the potential pleasures of performing with and for other people, with the attendant rewards of attention and shared activity.’
+Like Israels, every year a number I find a number of such students standing before me.
+So what is going on here?
+Well, despite the obvious very negative aspects of this situation, Israels believes (and I agree with him) that the student is in fact motivated by something very worthwhile, namely, the ‘idea of the potential pleasures of performing with and for other people, with the attendant rewards of attention and shared activity.’
 These are, he notes:

-After twelve years of experience I know intimately that people who come to check out a liberal church tradition such as this are motivated by the many worthwhile ideal potential gains they feel such a community should offer – a certain sense of mental and spiritual stability and insight, a sense of belonging to a liberal community with an over four-hundred year history of radical praxis, as well as an exciting and creative openness to the plural, complex and contingent nature of our world.
-But, good as this is, this general feeling is such a broad canvas that, alone, it is wholly ‘insufficient to serve as a focus for attainment.’
-If an individual church or minister allows people to remain at this general level there is simply no clear place for a person to begin to learn how actually to be religious liberally.
+After thirteen years of professional ministerial experience in the United Kingdom I know intimately that people who come to find out about a liberal church tradition, such as the one I serve in Cambridge, are also motivated by many worthwhile things.
+For example the belief that they will gain here a certain sense of mental and spiritual stability and insight, a sense of belonging to a community with a long and venerable history and lastly, but not leastly, that they will be able to achieve a creative, confident openness to the wonderful, plural, complex and contingent nature of our world.
+But, as good as all these things are, together they form such a broad canvas that, alone, it is wholly ‘insufficient to serve as a focus for attainment.’
+If an individual church or minister allows people to remain at this general level there is simply no clear place for someone to begin to learn how actually to be religious liberally.

-As mentor – whether as a music teacher or minister – I often find my role becomes in the first place to helping people find something to love, to get a model and find a prototype.
+Consequently, as mentor – whether as a music teacher or minister – I often find my role is in the first instance simply to help people find something to love, to get a model and find a prototype.

-All of the above is also true in many liberal religious circles; merely desiring the fruits of a liberal religion without, at the same time, seriously seeking to follow the religious prototype or model of that faith-in-action means a person will never get a real grip on what they need to be doing in their own religious life.
-Everything will remain terribly unfocused and unfulfilling; there will be no attainment and no progression.
-At best they will be mediocre in the matter of living, at worst they will experience feelings of utter frustration, hopelessness and failure to live the abundant life which Jesus promised could be ours.
+It seems to me that all that I have said above about jazz is also true in many Unitarian and Universalist circles.
+The liberal who merely desires the fruits of a liberal religion but who then fails seriously to follow a religious prototype or model of that faith-in-action will never get a real grip on what they need to be doing themselves in their own liberal religious life.
+Everything will remain for them terribly unfocused and unfulfilling; there will be no attainment and no progression.
+At best they will be mediocre in the matter of living a liberal life, at worst they will experience feelings of utter frustration, hopelessness and failure.

-Now, I am aware that some people may seek to resist the message of this address because they believe it would tie them down, unduly restrict them.
-But a model only ties and represses when it becomes fixed, merely to be slavishly repeated without variation and creativity (often thanks to a poor teacher) – but this is not a true model.
-The true model frees us because it is precisely in the process of firstly modeling oneself on something tangible that we are helped to be able to push out into the real world to test and experience reality ourselves.
-The conception of following Jesus I have in mind is much more like the exciting, fruitful and open relationship I continue to have with my musical heroes than it is like the rigid, dogmatic relationship envisioned by the Christian right.
-It was only by in the first instance imitating my heroes that I learnt how to move from a vague idea or theory about how to play jazz to actually playing jazz.
-Today I don’t sound precisely like any of my heroes but without imitating them in the first place (which is always already repetition with difference) then I simply could not have begun to become free to be me, Andrew Brown, jazz musician.
+Now, I am aware that some liberals may seek to resist the message of this address because they believe it would tie them down and unduly restrict them.
+But a model only ties and represses when it becomes absolutely fixed and formalised, merely to be slavishly repeated without any variation and creativity.
+However, the true model, when taught about appropriately, frees us because it is precisely in the process of modelling ourselves on something tangible that we are helped to be able to push out into the real world to test and experience reality ourselves.
+In short, the conception of following Jesus I have in mind, and which encourage in the church where I am minister, is much more like the exciting, fruitful and open relationship I continue to have with my musical heroes than it is like the rigid, dogmatic relationship to Jesus envisioned by most Christian orthodoxies.

-The genius of our liberal Christian tradition was to see that when Jesus was followed, as a true human exemplar, he inspired and enabled a person to begin to experience, not a pale imitation of Jesus’ life nor that of some religious institution, whether the Temple or the Church, but their own complex contingent life in all its fullness – the only life any of us can experience.
+The genius of our shared tradition is found in that over nearly four and a half centuries it has been able consistently to help people to see that when Jesus is followed, as a true human exemplar, this enables a person to begin to experience, not a pale imitation of Jesus’ life nor that of some dogmatic religious institution but, instead, their own beautiful, complex, contingent life in all its fullness and abundance.